the-grid/finitedomain/README.md

 ## Version

+1.0.3 (unreleased):
+- Added support for fallback var distributions so you can chain list > markov > size for var distributors
+- Internal refactoring/restructuring

 1.0.2:
 - Added support for `expandVectorsWith` in Markov distribution
 - Added support for `matrix[].row.boolean` to be the name of a variable, rather than the function to return this name, in Markov distributions